Definition of a High Performance Building

 WHOLE BUILDING DESIGN BASICS

-Simple design basics are sometimes forgotten or completely lost during design stage but will come up in plan review and budget checks.
+Simple design basics are sometimes forgotten or completely lost during design stage but will come up (show up in $) in plan review and budget checks.
 Square foot cost can be deceiving.
 Starting with design basics helps you to not lose sight of this difficult task of budgeting during the planning stage.
 Review True Cost of Construction, Myth and Math of Square Foot Cost and Sq.
 Ft.
 Pricing Mystery as they may shed some light on contractors offering square foot pricing with limited details.
 The following are some facts to consider:

 Plans Complete, well detailed plans are the real foundation of a successful building project.
 They not only represent your personal desires but they create a clear description of how your contractor will achieve them.
 Many plans are available online at what appear to be great prices.
 These plans very seldom represent what you want and require modification to some degree.
 Most online plans do not meet current minimum codes and are far from High Performance.
 The benefit of looking at a variety of plans is to gather great ideas for your designer or architect who will create your plans using CAD.